-This includes the area bounded by Euclid Street, Acacia Parkway, 8th Street, and Garden Grove Boulevard.
+This includes the area bounded by Euclid Street, Aca ciaAcacia Parkway, 8 th9th Street, and Garden Grove Boulevard.

 - The civic uses should remain in this area.
 The existing City Hall building should remain, but also add Police and Fire building adjacent to City Hall.
-In addition, add a new council chamber that is separate from the CMC. - The civic uses should be interspersed with parking structures and a mix of uses, including commercial/office buildings. - More buildings should front onto Garden Grove Boulevard. - Add pedestrian paths, courtyards and small plazas throughout the area. - Create a historic park by moving historic homes onto the site.
-Also allow for mixed use next to the park. - Allow for 4- to 5-story mixed use building along the 9th Street boundary.
+In addition, add a new council chamber that is separate from the CMC. - The civic uses should be interspersed with parking structures and a mix of uses, including commercial/ office buildings. - More buildings should front onto Garden Grove Boulevard. - Add pedestrian paths, courtyards, and small plazas throughout the area. - Create a historic park by moving historic homes onto the site.
+Also allow for mixed use next to the park. - Allow for 4four- to 5five-story mixed_use buildingbuildings along the 9th Street boundary.